pankaj-puri/Useful-Codes/README.md

 # Useful-Codes
-This repository has contained useful Java Programs.
+This repository has contained useful Programs in Java Language.